oddbird/oddleventy/content/blog/wingingit/winging-it-25.md

 ## What We Cover:

 ### Complex Navigation
-- OddBird's complex navigation and disperate audiences
+- OddBird's complex navigation and disparate audiences
 - Defining web "objects" with OOUX philosophy
 - How to prioritize the navigation people need most
 - Are mega menus ever a good idea?